-- · For in vitro diagnostic use. - · Caution: Federal Law restricts this device to sale by or on the order of a licensed practitioner. - Follow your laboratory safety guidelines in the collection, handling, storage and disposal of controls, patient specimens and all items exposed to patient specimens(3). - The Positive and Negative Controls contain sodium azide which may react with lead or copper plumbing to form potentially explosive metal azide.
-For sites permitted to dispose of material down the sink: large quantities of water must be used to flush discarded control material down a sink. - · Do not interchange or mix components from different kit lots.
+- For in vitro diagnostic use - Follow your laboratory safety guidelines in the collection, handling, storage and disposal of controls, patient specimens and all items exposed to patient specimens(3). - The Positive and Negative Controls contain sodium azide which may react with lead or copper plumbing to form potentially explosive metal azide.
+For sites permitted to dispose of material down the sink: large quantities of water of water must be used to flush discarded control material down a sink.

+Do not interchange or mix components from different kit lots.